 She’s immensely interested in public health topics like racial/socioeconomic health inequities and women’s health issues such as maternal & child health.

 Class of 2019, Sid Richardson College

-Sarah Torresen loves really huge rainstorms, reading Broadly (and reading, more broadly), compost, and every episode of The Office.
-She’s from Washington, DC and is an ardent supporter of DC voting rights/statehood (let’s talk about it).
+Sarah Torresen loves really huge rainstorms, podcasts (and also reading), compost, and every episode of The Office except Scott's Tots.
+She’s from Washington, DC and is a big supporter of DC voting rights/statehood (let’s talk about it).
+She works in the garden at Rice, through RUA and the community gardening class, and co-chairs the Granny Committee at Sid Rich college.
 She started volunteering for the Rice Women’s Resource Center her freshman year and look where she is now!
-This could be you too!

 Class of 2019, Lovett College